(with Woodbridge Close)

 The top of School Brow was probably re-located when the Macclesfield Canal was constructed in the late 1820s – certainly the section adjacent to the canal bridge.
 Aqueduct Cottage (left) was once the Navigation Inn.
 There are stables beneath to overnight the canal horses.

 The canal wharf was for much of the 20thC Needham’s timber yard.
 The Needham family operated here for more than 80 years.
 They specialised in the manufacture of timber packing cases.
-This site was owned by Canal & River Trust, who manage the canal network, and they sold it for re-development with six houses which were being built in 2016/17.
-These are now complete (2018), and named “Woodbridge Close” (below left).
+This site was owned by Canal & River Trust, who manage the canal network, and they sold it for re-development with six houses which were built in 2016-18, and named “Woodbridge Close” (below left).
 The development history is on a separate page.

 The name Hurst comes from Hyrst which in olden times meant a wooded hill.
 One can imagine this as part of the Macclesfield Forest which, in the Middle Ages, included the Bollington area.